Clein2312/Geodata_2024_EXAMONLY/gdms0000_Final_Assignment/README.md

-# EE_3.07 Geodata Management Systems WS2023-2 - <br> Final Assignment
+# EE_3.07 Geodata Management Systems 2024-3 - <br> Final Assignment

 ## 0. General Remarks

 1. This assignment is Only for the students of Environment and Energy.
 The groups formed by the **Msc.-Information Engineering and Computer Science will have a different assignment**
-2. Due date is **Monday 2024-02-29T23:59:59CET**.
+2. Due date is **Monday 2024-09-16T23:59:59CET**.
-1. You can withdraw from exam registration until a week before!
+1. You can withdraw from exam registration until two weeks before!
 3. You do not have to write a formal report but you have to sketch the steps you have taken to do the analyses.
 The code you are uploading as well as additional documentation including a video has to **enable us to redo your work completely!** You must tell us which data you use and where to download it.
 4. You can work in **groups of 1 - 3 students**.
 You have do the **group assignment** in our [Geodata Moodle course](https://moodle.hochschule-rhein-waal.de/course/view.php?id=17109) <br> Assign to a group even if you **work alone**.
 6. Create **one zip file** which contains all your work but **do not add very big data!**
-7. **USE THE FOLLWING REPO NAME:** `GeoData_WS2023_2_Final_<Group ID>`, (e.g. GeoData_WS2023_2_Final_Group_Z).
+7. **USE THE FOLLWING REPO NAME:** `GeoData_WS2023_3_Final_<Group ID>`, (e.g. GeoData_WS2023_3_Final_Group_Z).
 8. **Upload** your zip file to the **Moodle** upload area.
-10. Use a `REAMDE.md` file (and more .md-files, if needed) to describe your work.
+10. Use a `README.md` file (and more .md-files, if needed) to describe your work.
 Upload your Python/Jupyter scripts as well as QGIS projects but **do not add very large datasets** (e.g. no satellite images, excessive DTM tiles in XYZ format, etc.) to your project folder.
 In case you use very large datasets **share the link to the data** in your documentation and/or your code and describe how to download and store it locally.
 I would expect local folders like  `<YOUR REPO>/data/...`.
 11. In case you **you produce very large datasets** tell us how and **enable us to reproduce your results** instead of flooding your repo with big data.
 13. You have to **produce a presentation** (i.e. Powerpoint or similar) and upload it to your git repo.
 Describe the **individual tasks**.
 See the **pptx-template** provided in this assignment repo.
 The pptx template includes a **self-assessment**.
 In case you work in groups each member has to provide a self-assessment.
 14. You have to **produce one video per group on your presentation** and add it to the zip you upload. **All students must take part in their group's video presentation**.
 The video is to present the slides with your results. **Do not explain every detail** in the video, e.g. do not explain how to execute your code line by line, etc. **Just present each task, your methods, and your results**.
 Refer (name or link) to your code files as well as QGIS projects in your slides such we can reproduce your work if we want.